194 restore 2 minutes

 The Ile de Ré Bridge

-If you want to get to the La tour des prises campsite by foot, bike, car, scooter, motorcycle, cab, bus or camper van, you’ll need to cross the bridge over the Ile de Ré.
+If you want to get to our campsite on the Ile de Ré by foot, bike, car, scooter, motorcycle, cab, bus or camper van, you’ll need to cross the Ile de Ré bridge.
 Almost 3 km long, it is the largest bridge in Charente-Maritime and the second largest in France after Saint-Nazaire.

 Île de Ré bridge, a link between the mainland and the Charente archipelago